dan4thewin/FreeForth2/README.md

 * simple approach to arguments
 * library search path
 * debug compiler makes verbose words
+* alternate versions of conditionals use Booleans on the stack
+* unit tests
+  * with optional `compat.ff`, passes 90% of the core words tests from the Forth 2012 test suite

 ## Changes
 * interactive input automatically terminated